 Schedule Speeches First Thing

 Getting these formalities out of the way is great for two reasons.
-First, your parents, maid of honor, and best man can enjoy the rest of the evening stress-free, and the speech can serve to set the tone for the rest of the night.
-If you want to kick the night off with toasts, schedule them to happen as soon as everyone has sat down.
-Make your grand entrance, take your seats, and then ask the first person (usually the hosts) to take the mic.
-You can have the toasts all happen back to back or take a little break between toasts so your caterer can serve the first course, picking up the mic again after the salad plates are down.
+First, your parents, maid of honor, and best man can enjoy the rest of the evening stress-free, and these speeches can also serve as a way to set the tone for the rest of the night.
+So if you want to kick the reception off with toasts, schedule them to happen as soon as everyone sits down.
+Make your grand entrance, take your seats, and then ask the first person to take the mic.
+You can have the toasts all happen back to back or even take a little in-between so your caterer can serve the first course, then pick up the mic again after the salad plates are down.